eputkonen/Bookmarklets/README.md

 ConvertSalaryToHourly.js
 - Calculate hourly pay amount from highlighted or typed in annual salary number

+GoogleSearch.js
+- Highlight or enter terms/phrases to search on Google.

 Ihate.js
 - Search typed in or highlighted keyword or phrase for quick "I hate" search on Google.
 May be used for negative reputation of company names.